dlwicksell/VPE/README.md

  * Fileman INIT routines don't have a correct first line (exempt under 2.2.1.2)
  * Vendor specific routine and external package calls (exempt as a Kernel Extension under 2.2.8)

+## Packaging
+For the maintainers, there is a set of instructions on how to make a new release of VPE at [PACKAGING.md](PACKGING.md).

 ## Ray Newman's Mumps V1 support
 There is now full support as of v14.0 for MV1.
 However, there is a bug in MV1